IgorLadnik/graphql-service/README.md

       );

 In registered resolved field provides full path to the field and the field resolve function.
 In addition, topmost field should provide its output type as an dummy object of appropriate type (please see file *types.ts*).
 E.g., object **User** represents type **ClassUser**.
-When field output type is array, then *type* property is assigned to an array with the appropriate type dummy object as the array first member, e.g., array **[Chat]** for type **Array&lt;ClassChat&gt;**.
+When field output type is array, then **type** property is assigned to an array with the appropriate type dummy object as the array first member, e.g., array **[Chat]** for type **Array&lt;ClassChat&gt;**.

+## Request Processing

+Web server should be able to process several requests simultaneously.
+The processing requires usage of state properties, particularly to reduce number of arguments of recursive functions.
+To ensure parallel requests handling, class method **executeFn** of class **GqlProvider** creates a separate instance of class **GqlRequestHandler** for each request.
+Instance of class **GqlRequestHandler** holds a state required for processing of a single request.

-## Query Parsing
+## Parsing of Request Object

 Usage of the above hooks implies custom parsing of GQL queries.

+Parsing of request objects is carried out in two steps.
+First, received string is parsed with standard **parse()** function from *graphql/language/parser*.
+This function is embed in static method **parseFn()** of **GqlProvider** class.

-Recursive method **parse()** of class **GqlProvider** parses an inbound query and produces **typesFieldsTree** hierarchy.
+Then recursive method **makeTypedFieldsTree()** of class **GqlRequestHandlerr** converts result of previous parsing to a **typesFieldsTree** hierarchy.
-This tree independent on actual data retrieving mechanism.
+This tree is independent on actual data retrieving mechanism.
-It defines order of data functions calls.
+It provides types for actual fields and defines order of data access functions calls.
 The method also validates query format and logs errors, if any.
 Parsing result is logged (by default to console).

 ## Dealing with Actual Data

-Another recursive method **execute()** of class **GqlProvider** activates resolve functions.
+Another recursive method **execute()** of class **GqlRequestHandler** activates resolve functions.

-Objects **contextConst** and **contextVar** are used for data exchange between resolve functions and with **GqlProvider** object.
+Objects **contextConst** and **contextVar** are used for data exchange between resolve functions and with **GqlRequestHandler** object.
+**contextConst** is defined in class **GqlProvider** and common for all instances of **GqlRequestHandler** class.
-**contextConst** contains permanent objects, like connection to database, whereas **contextVar** holds varying objects like previous fetches results.
+It contains permanent objects, like connection to database, whereas **contextVar** is specific for each instance of **GqlRequestHandler** class and holds varying objects like previous fetches results.

 # Notes